I graduated as a portrait painter in 1981 and started my first sign shop out of my art studio: Garrett Fine Signs, of Battersea.

 ‘‘THERES A PASSION AND INTENSITY IN THESE PAGES THAT COMES ENTIRELY FROM WORKING ON THE STREETS OF LONDON.
 NICKO

-My writing training came with master poster and signwriter Andrew Whitmore who gave me all the skills and more - a faith in the brush.
+My writing training came firstly with Steve Chamberlain formerly with Lund Signs and then with master poster and signwriter Andrew Whitmore, who gave me all the skills and more - a faith in the brush.
 I went on to uphold these skills in memory of him… and still do to this day.

 I really enjoyed working in graphics and typography on leaving Camberwell School of Art.
 I was recruited by Ind Coope to design pub signs with design guru Mike Jacks to inspire new pub sign identities.
 An honour indeed.

 Closer to home my grandfather a master stone mason and letter cutter, Francis Baker who also studied at Camberwell under Edward Johnston in the early 1900s, had a huge influence on me.
 So the patient hand-crafting of fine lettering has been with me all my life.

 Making some cold-calls as a young, 20 something newbie artist in the 80s, quickly won me some great clients.
 I found myself specialising in classic sign writing (from 1981-1990), for 2 national Breweries; Watneys and Taylor Walker, creating thousands of pub signs.
 It all started with a few phone calls and a bit of self confidence.

 N G S

 F i n e S i g n w r i t i n g